Beginner ski passes for easy learning and big savings

 Méribel, France

-Méribel provides a Mini Pass tailored for beginners, granting access to gentle slopes and practice areas.
-The Mini Pass is 37 euros and grants access to designated beginner zones in Méribel and Mottaret.
+Méribel provides a Mini Pass tailored for beginners (aged 5-75), granting access to gentle slopes and practice areas.
+The Mini Pass is 38.50 and covers designated beginner zones in Méribel and Mottaret.
 These areas feature green and blue runs, magic carpets, and beginner lifts, ensuring a safe and comfortable environment for new skiers.
 The Altiport area is accessible via the Altiport parking lot or the Rhodos gondola from Méribel Centre.
 And the Mottaret area which is accessible via the Olympe gondola from Brides-les-Bains.
 Download the Mini Pass map

 Val d’Isère, France